TheArcticGiraffe/The-Southern-Campaign-Wiki/Session Notes/Session 2 - Deeper In.md

 Outside, Aleks hears someone call his name, and is greeted by his friend [[Markus]].
 They catch up, detailing how they seperately made it here.
 THe party decides to go for dinner and a drink to celebrate their earnings, and Aethla takes them to [[the academic tavern and inn near the school]].

 While drinking a barrel of mead purchased by Aleks and dining on roasted chicken and vegetables, Markus details how he came from a small town called [[Zdolinia]], where he was given a place to stay with a woman named [[Nelia Tataru]] in exchange for favours.
-He also explains that he heard [[TK Mutual Friend]], a mutual friend of his and Aleks', was somewhere around [[Zdolinia]], and that there was also [[The Cult|cult activity]] happening in [[Zdolinia]].
+He also explains that he heard [[Leena]], a mutual friend of his and Aleks', was somewhere around [[Zdolinia]], and that there was also [[The Cult|cult activity]] happening in [[Zdolinia]].

 On Aleks' suggestion, the party decides to stay together and travel the day's walk to [[Zdolinia]] in the hopes to find more work.